 These days everyone leads a busy life.
 Schedules are packed with work and other engagements and we run from here to there.
 Even more reason, why we now and then need to step back from our daily hustle and bustle and take a time-out to relax.
 A visit to the hamam, the Turkish Bath, is one of the ultimate de-stressors.

-The hamam is a unique place to recover from all the chaos of life.
-The hamam is serenely peaceful.
+The Turkish bath is a unique place to recover from all the chaos of life.
+These hamam are serenely peaceful.
 You’re washed, scrubbed, bathed in olive soap and soothingly massaged from head to toe, after which you feel like you’ve been reborn.
 Not only is it a great pick-me-up for your body, it works wonders for your mind.

 With the current, growing popularity of spa centres, the hamam tradition, which is actually the precursor of all modern-day wellness resorts, is also experiencing a revival.